Chaitalykundu/Language-Practice/Python/100DaysOfCode/Day9/StringMethod.md

 ## istitle()

-- The istitile() returns True only if the first letter of each word of the string is capitalized, else it returns False.
+- The istitle() returns True only if the first letter of each word of the string is capitalized, else it returns False.

 - Syntax :